Chaphasilor/open-directory-downloader/README.md

 *The object returned when the promise resolves*

 - `scannedUrl` The URL that was scanned
 - [`scan`] The parsed JSON-Object created by the OpenDirectoryDownloader binary.
+Can be very large depending on the size of the Open Directory.
    Only included if `options.parseScan` was set to `true`
-  Can be very large depending on the size of the Open Directory.
 - `jsonFile` The full path to the created JSON-file.
-  Only available if `keepJsonFile` was set to `true`.
+  Only included if `keepJsonFile` was set to `true`.
 - `urlFile` The full path to the created text-file.
-  Only available if `keepUrlFile` was set to `true`.
+  Only included if `keepUrlFile` was set to `true`.
 - `reddit` The markdown-formatted table containing the stats for the Open Directory.
   Does not include the credits.
 - `credits` The markdown signature containing a link to KoalaBear84/OpenDirectoryDownloader